 For a video overview of the connection among the Jewish people, the Land of Israel and a Jewish state, watch or listen to CIE President Ken Stein’s 33-minute presentation on “Jewish Peoplehood, Zionism and State Building.”

-The 19th century plan to build a Jewish state required a population and a place, which was Eretz Yisrael, the Holy Land, called Palestine by the Great Powers after World War I. As for the population, Jewish identity, antisemitism and the failure to find civic equality in Europe catalyzed Jewish immigration to democratic settings and support for the option to build a Jewish state.
+The 19th century plan to rebuild a Jewish state required a population and a place, which was Eretz Yisrael, the Holy Land, called Palestine by the Great Powers after World War I. As for the population, Jewish identity, antisemitism and the failure to find civic equality in Europe catalyzed Jewish immigration to democratic settings and support for the option to build a Jewish state.
 The Jewish population in Palestine increased from 25,000 in 1882 to 600,000 in 1948, with 400,000 Jews in Palestine by 1940.
 Jewish land ownership grew from 450,000 dunams (a dunam was a quarter of an acre) to 1.4 million dunams in 1940 and 2 million by January 1948.
+To understand how Jewish immigrants reconnected with the land, how they purchased small areas of land from Arab owners, and their interaction with the British as the administrators of Palestine after World War I, see Zionist Land Acquisition: a core essential in establishing Israel – The pace of physical and demographic growth over that nearly 70-year period was steady but uneven.
+Jewish immigrants were able to establish contiguous territorial areas partly because an impoverished peasantry, burdened by centuries of debt, and elite politicians, motivated by the potential for massive profits from land sales, alienated enough land to allow Zionists to piece together the territorial nucleus that eventually became Israel.

 Documents